-If you’re interesting in how my entire funnel is put together, read How to Get Coaching Clients using a 4-Step Marketing System.
+If you’re interested to learn how my entire funnel is put together, read How to Get Coaching Clients using a 4-Step Marketing System.

-This 4 step email funnel is the same one I’ve used to generate clients inquiries on a daily basis.
+This 4 step email funnel is the same one I’ve used to generate client inquiries on a daily basis.

 If you know you need to grow your list, but not sure how it translates into sales, I can understand.

 You see, I used to barely send one email per week.

 These days I send an email 4-5 times per week.

 So, I’m going to explain how to do it.

 But, before you can create an email funnel, you have to have an email list.

 The first step covers how to get email subscribers.

 Steps 2 through 4 will cover the rest of the email funnel.